United States women's national soccer team: Player records

+Players in bold are still active with the national team.

 The women's national team boasts the first six players in the history of the game to have earned 200 caps.
 These players have since been joined in the 200-cap club by several players from other national teams, as well as by seven more Americans: Kate Markgraf, Abby Wambach, Heather O'Reilly, Carli Lloyd, Hope Solo, Becky Sauerbrunn, and Alex Morgan.
-Kristine Lilly, Carli Lloyd, and Christie Pearce are the only players to earn more than 300 caps.
+Kristine Lilly, Carli Lloyd, and Christie Pearce are three of the four players in international soccer to earn more than 300 caps, the other being Canada's Christine Sinclair.

 In March 2004, Mia Hamm and Michelle Akers were the only two women and the only two Americans named to the FIFA 100, a list of the 125 greatest living soccer players chosen by Pelé as part of FIFA's centenary observances.